VrushankPatel/Maxine/PENDING_TASKS.md

    - [ ] Add monitoring and alerting for WebSocket connections and event rates

    ## Next Priority Features
-  - [ ] Implement MQTT Integration: Add MQTT client for publishing events to MQTT brokers, support for topics based on service names, and QoS levels for reliable event delivery

   - [ ] Implement Event Filtering: Add WebSocket message filtering by event type, service name, or custom criteria; support subscription-based event delivery
   - [ ] Implement Event Persistence: Store recent events in memory or database for clients to retrieve missed events on reconnection; add event replay functionality
   - [ ] Implement Client Authentication for WebSocket: Add JWT-based authentication for WebSocket connections, role-based access to events, and secure event streaming